HDMY Dannebrog (1879)

 Dannebrog was a Danish royal side-wheel paddle steam yacht, which was built in 1879 and decommissioned in 1931.
 Dannebrog was named in honor of the flag of Denmark.

 The Duke of York and Princess Mary of Teck on their wedding day in 1893.

 History

-Paddle-wheel steamer "Dannebrog", a type of yacht, launched on 6 October 1879.
+The paddle-wheel steamer Dannebrog was launched on 6 October 1879.
 The yacht was commissioned in the Danish Fleet on 7 June 1880.
-During the summer months of 1880-1892, the Dannebrog underwent expeditions in Danish waters and visited several foreign ports.
+During the summer months of 1880-1892, Dannebrog made voyages in Danish waters and visited several foreign ports.
 There was also a voyage in 1893 to England, due to the marriage of the Duke of York and Princess Mary of Teck.
-The cruiser "Valkyrien" escorted the yacht during this voyage.
-There was a voyage to Aarhus in 1902 due to the Crown Prince Christian and Princess Alexandrina receiving the Marselisborg Castle (slottet Marselisborg) as a present.
-The construction of Marselisborg castle in Aarhus was completed in 1902 and the castle was a gift from Danish people to them.
+The cruiser Valkyrien escorted the yacht during this voyage.
+There was a voyage to Aarhus in 1902 due to Crown Prince Christian and Princess Alexandrina receiving the Marselisborg Castle (slottet Marselisborg) as a present.